Galveston Property Tax Appeals Save $205+ Million Per Year

 GCAD Formal ARB Hearings

-While informal appeals are down in value, formal hearings are up in a big way.
+While informal appeals set records in value, formal hearings did the same.
 These hearings are conducted before a panel of experts known as the appraisal review board (ARB).
 The ARB listens to evidence from both the taxpayer and GCAD, then decides which side has the stronger case.
-It is incredibly common for ARB hearings to be the top appeal type in high-dollar counties, so that tracks with Galveston. $2.64 billion in taxable value was reduced by ARB appeals.
-Commercial properties usually lead these protests, and this was certainly true in 2023, as they pulled down a savings of $1.52 billion.
-Single family homes scored record victories as well, bringing home $1.11 billion.
-Residential value disputed before the ARB doubled between 2022 and 2023.
+It is incredibly common for ARB hearings to be the top appeal type in high-dollar counties, so that tracks with Galveston. $3.22 billion in taxable value was reduced by ARB appeals.
+Commercial properties usually lead these protests, and this was certainly true in 2024, as they pulled down a savings of $2.14 billion.
+Family homes scored record victories as well, bringing home $1.07 billion.
+Residential value disputed before the ARB doubled between 2022 and 2023, before declining slightly in 2024.

 Tax Savings, Informal HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.